Wellbeing in the Sixth Form

 - During form time, students are greeted, supervised and supported by their Form Tutor.
 Tutors are not only central to maintaining an overview of each student’s social and emotional development, but they are also heavily involved in monitoring the academic progress made by students and provide parents with a first point of contact.

-- Mrs Brennan, Head of Sixth Form, has an ‘open door policy’ where students are encouraged to confide and seek advice and support whenever needed.
+- Mr Mahmood, Head of Sixth Form, has an ‘open door policy’ where students are encouraged to confide and seek advice and support whenever needed.